 |17.||Sony A7R||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 Studio photographers will appreciate that the Fujifilm X-T3 (unlike the Canon R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Canon R and the X-T3 are recent models that are part of the current product line-up.
-The X-T3 replaced the earlier Fujifilm X-T2, while the Canon R does not have a direct predecessor.
+The Canon R is a recent model that features in the current product line-up of Canon.
+In contrast, the X-T3 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-T3 was succeeded by the Fujifilm X-T4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.